fmigacz-zz/devsecops-architecture/articles/devsecops-in-github.md

 GitHub security will attempt to identify and update any vulnerable dependencies in a repository.
 It will check whenever the following events occur:
 * A new vulnerability is entered into the [GitHub Advisory Database](https://docs.github.com/en/github/managing-security-vulnerabilities/browsing-security-vulnerabilities-in-the-github-advisory-database)
 * A new vulnerability notification appears from the third-party service, [WhiteSource](https://resources.whitesourcesoftware.com/blog-whitesource/github-security-updates)
-* A repository's dependencies change
+* A repository's dependencies change (e.g., changing a project from .NET to .NET Core)

 A *vulnerability*, when identified, causes the following data flow:
 ![Data Flow Diagram](../media/devsecops-in-github-vulnerability-management.png)
 *Download an [SVG](../media/devsecops-in-github-vulnerability-management.svg) of this diagram.*

 1. An email alert is sent to the organization owners and repository admins
-1. GitHub [Dependabot](), a DevOps bot agent, will perform the following three (3) tasks automatically:
+1. GitHub Dependabot, a DevOps bot agent, will perform the following three (3) tasks automatically:
 1. Create a new branch in the repository
 1. Upgrade the necessary dependencies to the minimum possible secure version needed to avoid the vulnerability
 1. Create a Pull Request (PR) with the upgraded dependency
 1. When the PR is approved, the new branch is merged with the base branch
-1. The merged branch triggers a GitHub Action to to perform its CI/CD tasks
+1. The merged branch triggers GitHub Actions to perform its CI/CD tasks
 1. The CI/CD tasks are performed and the new app version is deployed to a Test or Staging environment

-## Code Rollback